Milchreis/Flashy/README.md

 # Flashy 🔦

 Flashy is a simple 2D game.
 You have to pick up the turquoise items to survive and avoid contact with the violet agents.
 But be careful.
-You are just equiped with a flashlight to enlight the maze.
+You are just equipped with a flashlight to light up the maze.

 ![flashy-screenshot](https://github.com/Milchreis/Flashy/blob/master/screenshot.png)

 Play here: https://milchreis.github.io/Flashy/

+## Rules

+ - Find the turquoise treasure to stay alive and gain points
+ - Don't touch the violet agents
+ - On each pick up a treasure, 2 more agents spawn and all agents are getting a little faster

 ## Background

 Flashy emerged from a coding challenge and was developed into a game.
-With the game I wanted to gain some experience with 2D-Ray-Casting and Steering-Behaviours.
+With the game I wanted to gain some experience with 2D-Ray-Casting and Steering-Behaviors.
 Special thanks goes to Danial Shiffman for the great coding videos, the code base and the inspiration for this project.